Meet Indian Chaat: The Sweet, Spicy and Tangy Street Food You Should Be Eating

 Finally, comes the crunch.
 No chaat dish is complete without something crispy and fried on top.
 Popular toppings include fried potato bits, deep-fried noodles made from chickpea flour called sev, or seasoned, fried chickpeas, masala chana.

 While each component is relatively simple, when combined, they’re pure magic.
 Hitting on every flavor note that makes a food crave-able, chaat is your perfect gateway into the wonderful world of Indian food and flavors.
+If you’re looking for something heartier, learn how to make red lentil dal.

 8 Chaat Dishes You Have to Try